privacy-scaling-explorations/acceleration-program/.github/ISSUE_TEMPLATE/proposal-for-applicant.md

 ---
-name: Proposal by Applicant
+name: Proposal
-about: Raise a proposal to open task
+about: For applicant, submit a proposal to open task
 title: ''
 labels: ''
 assignees: ''